The Best Free Email Marketing Software For Small Businesses

 - Social media integrations

 - Contact list integrations

-When it comes to upgrading, you can calculate your cost for the PRO plan (the next and only tier up) and get a quote by entering your subscriber count on Benchmark’s site calculator.
-For example, 50K subscribers cost $216/month billed annually or $254.99 billed monthly.
+When it comes to upgrading, the PRO plan starts at $13/mo.
+You’ll get unlimited emails a month.
+However, calculate your cost for the PRO plan (the next and only tier up) and get an accurate quote by entering your subscriber count on Benchmark’s site calculator.

 - Email Designs: Benchmark is generous with templates, providing customers with a library of 19 categories and over 400 templates to choose from.
 Designs are tailored with unique industries in mind, and you’ll even find some social post templates included as well.